-- Museo Etrusco (Etruscan Museum), housed in the former 16th century built Villa Giulia.
+Housed in the former 16th century, built Villa Giulia.

-- Sculptures from famous artists like Bernini, Caravaggio and Antonio Canova can be found on a raised plateau next to the villa.
-It is in fact a distinct garden called Casino Borghese that displays these artefacts.
-This was setup by Camillo Borghese and also displays paintings by Raphael and Titian.
+Sculptures from famous artists like Bernini, Caravaggio, and Antonio Canova can be found on a raised plateau next to the villa.
+It is, in fact, a distinct garden called Casino Borghese that displays these artifacts.
+Camillo Borghese set this up and also displays paintings by Raphael and Titian.

-- Villa Medici contains the French Academy of Rome.
+The Villa Medeci contains the French Academy of Rome.

-- Many other smaller villas that can be found in the park are reminders of the 1911 World Exposition that was held in Rome.
+Many other smaller villas found in the park are reminders of the 1911 World Exposition held in Rome.